 He shook his head.
 "It won't bother me as long as I'm not trying to hurt you."

-She thought back to the night she had returned to life.
-She had tried to stake him.
-He had struck at her and the chip had retaliated, the pain had distracted him, nearly cost him his life in fact.
+She thought back to the night she'd returned to life.
+She'd tried to stake him.
+He'd struck at her and the chip had retaliated, the pain had distracted him, nearly cost him his life in fact.

 "Buffy," he said as he threw her.
 "Pay attention or I'm going back to my book."

-"That's better," he smiled as he got up.
-His movements became more purposeful.
+"That's better."
+He smiled as he got up, his movements becoming more purposeful.

 She lost herself in the motion, in the intricate dance that was the slayer's fight for dominance.
-Spike fought well, countering her moves with a skill she had forgotten he had.
-He feinted left but she caught him as he moved back, threw him hard.
+Spike fought well, countering her moves with a skill she'd forgotten he had.
+He feinted left but she caught him as he moved back and threw him hard.
 He turned the fall into a roll, was up quickly.
 She realized she was smiling.

-"Shut up and fight," she taunted as she kicked him hard and followed up with a move designed to trip him.
+"Shut up and fight."
+She kicked him hard and followed up with a move designed to trip him.
 He kept his feet though, and caught her with a hard kick of his own.
-She dropped and tried to roll but he followed her down and landed on top of her.
+She dropped and tried to roll, but he followed her down and landed on top of her.
 His hands pinned hers.

 "Give up?" he asked.